I spend a lot of time struggling to find a way to gather all of these feelings constantly running through my mind.

 To never take for granted the little things your mom or bestie or sibling or partner does for you.

-I learned the importance of gratitude and out-loud-appreciation in hospital and later home in recovery when I saw all that my loved ones did for me.
-Like being there when you are at your weakest just to share the space with you while you rest, or bringing you Fanta and Sour Cream and Onion Pringles when you’re not allowed to leave your hospital room.
-Or staying in bed 5 extra minutes with you so you can finish reading a chapter of your #currentlyreading before you start your day, and giving you the space to be your own person regardless of how much they want to coddle and protect you.
+I have learned the importance of out-loud-appreciation after all that my loved ones have done for me.
+Like being there when I was at my weakest just to share the space with me while I rested, or bringing me Fanta and Sour Cream and Onion Pringles when I wasn’t allowed to leave my hospital room.
+Or when my husband stays in bed 5 extra minutes with me so I can finish reading a chapter before we start our day.
+Or how my family always gave me the space to be my own person regardless of how much they want to coddle and protect me.

 To always remind your loved ones how much they mean to you.